LSR Fortessa (Becton Dickinson):

 It has three excitation light sources: 405nm and 488nm solid state lasers and a 633nm laser.
 From these light sources, up to eight colours can be detected: 450nm and 510nm from the 405nm laser; 525nm, 575nm, 678nm and 785nm from the 488nm laser; and 660nm and 785nm from the 633nm laser.
 The cytometer is able to perform pulse processing on all parameters and also allows full inter-beam compensation, either during or post data acquisition.

 Novocyte (Acea Biosciences):

-The Novocyte is located in the Division of Cell Signalling and Immunology on the second floor of the Wellcome Trust Biocentre.
+The Novocyte is located on the second floor of the Wellcome Trust Biocentre (room 2L3-24).

 It has three laser exciation sources: 488nm, 640nm and 405nm, and is able to detect 13 fluorescence parameters: five from 488nm, two from 640nm and six from 405nm.
 Optical filters can be changed to allow optimisation of detection of many different fluorophores.

 The Novocyte is equiped with a calibrated syringe pump for sample uptake, which allows accurate counting of cells while performing analyses.
 It also has a universal loader which enables automated sample uptake from a number of different vessles, including racked tubes and 96 well plates.

 The Sony MA900 is the latest addition to our instrument portfolio.
 It is equipped with four laser excitation sources: 488nm, 405nm, 640nm and 561nm.
 The addition of the 561nm laser enables us to sort cells expressing fluorescent protiens such as mCherry and mKate.
 The sorter is able to detect up to 12 fluorescent parameters and the changeable filter sets allows modification of the detectors to any combination of colours from any of the four lasers.